kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 \\ Candidate #5
 raise my flag
 turn = myid
-wait until your flag is lowered or turn is yourid
+wait until your flag is lowered and turn is yourid
 // Do Critical Section stuff
 lower my flag
 ```